sathishc/genai-sandbox/README.md

 - [docker](https://docs.docker.com/get-docker/) installed and is up and running locally (required for the lambda function builds).
 - [node-js 18](https://nodejs.org/en/download) installed.
 If using nvm, run `nvm use 18`

 Before you start deployment, ensure that you have enabled Amazon Bedrock Models - Titan Embeddings V2 and Anthropic Claude Sonnet in the region where the stacks will be deployed.
-You can do this by logging into the AWS Console and using the "request model access" feature.
+You can do this by logging into the AWS Console and using the [request model access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) feature.

 Also ensure that the region is correctly setup in the terminal environment where you are running the commands by executing
 ```